As your City Councillor, Kristyn will continue to:

 Kristyn and the Ryerson community unveiling one of the newest parklettes on Elm Street.

-Kristyn has secured the investment of over $40 million for public realm improvements in our city streets, city parks, community facilities and green spaces.
+Kristyn has secured the investment of over $40 million for new public realm improvements in our city streets, city parks, community facilities and green spaces.
 In consultation with local communities, Kristyn is investing these funds into revitalizing and building a vibrant public realm across the entire ward.
-This includes the unprecedented new 1.6 acre Dr. Lillian McGregor Park secured, and now under construction, on Wellesley Street between Yonge and Bay.
+Literally every single park in the ward is currently under construction or scheduled for significant renovations.
+This includes the new 1.6 acre Dr. Lillian McGregor Park now under construction, on Wellesley Street between Yonge and Bay.